manaskush/Write/README.md

-# 🎨 SketchWiz – AI-Powered Collaborative Canvas
+# 🎨 VisionSpace – AI-Powered Collaborative Canvas

-SketchWiz is a real-time, AI-enhanced collaborative canvas built using cutting-edge technologies.
+VisionSpace is a real-time, AI-enhanced collaborative canvas built using cutting-edge technologies.
 It allows users to **draw**, **write math/physics problems**, and get **instant AI assistance** — whether it's solving equations or enhancing their sketches.
 Think of it as an AI version of Excalidraw powered by Google Gemini AI, WebSockets, and a powerful room-based architecture.

 ---